adam-phillipps/neuron/README.md

+_Smash::Brain API documentation_
 ################################################################################
 #                                       Neuron
 ################################################################################

+This is the node in the Brain project that actually 'works on' the difficult '[link to: Smash::Job]job' the Brain has been given.
+By the time the [link to: Smash::Task]work arrives to the area of concern of the Neurons, it has been broken down into a [link to: Smash::Task]task that is successful in the divide and concure method.
-This is the node in the brain project.
-It uses the Smash::CloudPowers module, which is a sub-module in git, as a wrapper around the AWS SDK.
+The only real requirement is that only 1 Neuron can exist in one Ruby global namespace.
+It can start and monitor a Tomcat server, for example.
+Neurons use the Smash::CloudPowers module, which is a sub-module in git, as a wrapper around the AWS SDK.
+The API for the Neuron project, just like the other peices of the Brain, is geared toward generalization in every respect possible, so that it can also extend other cloud services like Azure.
+It is also intended to be written generally so it can provide any service.
+Neurons have a job to run in a given context and it can create any [link to: Smash::Task]task, [link to: Smash::Task]Neron, [link to: Smash::Task]Cerebrum, etc. to do it.
+It is also usually on the same server an extra app can be started, used and maintained.
+_note: more time is needed to research individual Neuron optimization_
 ## Configuration ##

 1. ```$ cp .neuron.env.example .neuron.env```
 2. add the required values to .neuron.env
 3. Create a Task class.
-You can use the default_task as a guide or you can use its code.
-It should be set up genericly enough to use for most basic tasks that neurons can run.  _for now_...
+You can use the task as a guide or you can use its code.
+    It should be set up genericly enough to use for most basic tasks that Neurons can run.  _for now_...
+    The Demo class (specific demo related job running instructions/support) inherits from the Task class, for example.

-## Running ##
+## Setting up/Running ##

 For testing/development:
 1. add the environment varialbe ```TESTING=true``` to the bottom line in your .env file then start the neuron with: